Viserion-7/Hack-Assembler/Assembler Python/README.md

 # Assmebly-to-Binary

-A python program to convert hack assembly to binary.
+This is the python program to convert hack assembly to binary.
 Part of [nand2tetris](https://www.nand2tetris.org/) project 6

 The final program is available in the folder.